 Peptide vaccines have the advantage of providing only the necessary epitopes to induce an immunogenic response.
 Alone, however, they can be very weak immunogens.
-Our solution is to deliver the epitope as part of a peptide amphiphile (PA) micelle system.
-This system creates a high local concentration of peptide, induces peptide secondary structure and allows for modularity of micelle parts by inserting multiple amphiphiles or adjuvants (non-specific immuno-stimulants).
-Most of my research will focus on developing a vaccine against Streptococcus pyogenes, which is the causative agent of Group A Streptococcal (GAS) infections including Necrotizing Fascitis.
-Our PA and adjuvant mixed PA micelles have been shown to induce a high antibody titer.
+The group's solution is to deliver the epitope as part of a peptide amphiphile (PA) micelle system.
+This system creates a high local concentration of peptide, induces peptide secondary structure, and allows for modularity of micelle parts by inserting multiple amphiphiles or adjuvants (non-specific immuno-stimulants).
+Most of John's research will focus on developing a vaccine against Streptococcus pyogenes, which is the causative agent of Group A Streptococcal (GAS) infections including Necrotizing Fascitis.
+The PA and adjuvant mixed PA micelles have been shown to induce a high antibody titer.
 However, the method of immunogenicity has yet to be worked out.
 Characterizing the immune response will finally develop the full story for this vaccine.
-Additionally, I will be investigating alternate GAS vaccine candidates that will target and disrupt streptococcal quorum sensing (bacterial cell-cell communication) pathways in collaboration with the Federle Lab at the University of Illinois at Chicago.
-We propose that these vaccines will help develop antibodies that interfere with pheromone production and detection.
+Additionally, John will be investigating alternate GAS vaccine candidates that will target and disrupt streptococcal quorum sensing (bacterial cell-cell communication) pathways in collaboration with the Federle Lab at the University of Illinois at Chicago.
+He proposes that these vaccines will help develop antibodies that interfere with pheromone production and detection.

 Gadolinium-Functionalized Peptide Amphiphile Micelles for Multimodal Imaging of Atherosclerotic Lesi

 S. P. Yoo, F. Pineda, J. C. Barrett, C. Poon, M. Tirrell, E. J. Chung.
 Gadolinium-Functionalized Peptide Amphiphile Micelles for Multimodal Imaging of Atherosclerotic Lesi.
 ACS Omega.
 2016.
 Vol. 1, Pg.
 996.